Estimated reading time: 8 minutes

 Severance Pay Calculations

 Your employer has just fired you.
-This is going to impact you financially and without doubt, you are in for a stressful period ahead.
-If they offered you Notice and Severance, it is time to take a very close look at the details.
+This is going to impact you financially and without a doubt, you are in for a stressful period ahead.
+If they offered you a termination package, it is time to take a very close look at the details.
 These payments represent a financial bridge until you find another job.
-In order to make sure understand your legal entitlements and do not leave money behind.
-There are many factors that come into play when calculating your termination pay.
+You must understand your legal entitlements so you do not leave money behind.
+Indeed, there are many factors that come into play when calculating your termination pay.
 In Ontario, the Employment Standards Act 2000 (ESA) governs the rules your employer must follow for terminations.
 This article will help guide you about your rights and entitlements under these circumstances.

-Your employer does not need to provide a reason for a not-for-cause termination.
+The law does not require employers to provide a reason for a not-for-cause termination.
 Rather, it merely obliges them to give you reasonable notice when they conclude they no longer require your services.
 Here, your employer does not allege fault on your part.
-Consequently, this puts you in the best possible position as a litigant in any province in Canada.
+Consequently, this puts you in the strongest position as a litigant in any province in Canada.

-When you do not receive any written documents, the analysis of your notice and severance package shifts.
+When you do not receive any written notice of termination, the analysis of your notice and severance package shifts.
 It is no longer about whether you are entitled to them, but how much.

 These are the minimum notice and severance terms guaranteed to all employees of Ontario regardless of what is stipulated in your employment contract.